orbitalquark/textadept/doc/06_AdeptEditing.md

 #### Change Indent Level

-The amount of indentation for a selected set of lines is increased by pressing `Tab` (`⇥` on Mac OSX | `Tab` in curses) and decreased by pressing `Shift+Tab` (`⇧⇥` | `S-Tab`).
-Whole lines do not have to be selected.
-As long as any part of a line is selected, the entire line is eligible for indenting/dedenting.
+Increase the amount of indentation for a selected set of lines by pressing `Tab` (`⇥` on Mac OSX | `Tab` in curses). `Shift+Tab` (`⇧⇥` | `S-Tab`) decreases it.
+You do not have to select whole lines.
+Selecting any part of a line renders the entire line eligible for indenting/dedenting.
 Using these key sequences when no selection is present does not have the same effect.

 #### Move Lines

-Selected lines are moved with the `Ctrl+Shift+Up` and `Ctrl+Shift+Down` (`^⇧⇡` and `^⇧⇣` on Mac OSX | `S-^Up` and `S-^Down` in curses) keys.
-Like with changing indent level, as long as any part of a line is selected, the entire line is eligible for moving.
+Move selected lines up and down with the `Ctrl+Shift+Up` and `Ctrl+Shift+Down` (`^⇧⇡` and `^⇧⇣` on Mac OSX | `S-^Up` and `S-^Down` in curses) keys, respectively.
+Like with changing indent level, selecting any part of a line renders the entire line eligible for moving.

 ## Find & Replace

 `Ctrl+F` (`⌘F` on Mac OSX | `M-F` or `M-S-F` in curses) brings up the Find & Replace pane.
-In addition to offering the usual find and replace with "Match Case" and "Whole Word" options and find/replace history, Textadept allows you to find with [Lua patterns][] and replace with Lua captures and even Lua code!
-For
+In addition to offering the usual find and replace with "Match Case" and "Whole Word" options and find/replace history, Textadept supports finding with [Lua patterns][] and replacing with Lua captures and even Lua code!
-example: replacing all `(%w+)` with `%(string.upper('%1'))` upper cases all words in the buffer.
-Lua captures (`%`_`n`_) are only available from a Lua pattern search, but embedded Lua code enclosed in `%()` is always allowed.
+For example: replacing all `(%w+)` with `%(string.upper('%1'))` upper cases all words in the buffer.
+Replacement text only recognizes Lua captures (`%`_`n`_) from a Lua pattern search, but always allows embedded Lua code enclosed in `%()`.

 Note the `Ctrl+G`, `Ctrl+Shift+G`, `Ctrl+Alt+R`, `Ctrl+Alt+Shift+R` key bindings
-for find next, find previous, replace, and replace all (`⌘G`, `⌘⇧G`, `^R`, `^⇧R` respectively on Mac OSX | `M-G`, `M-S-G`, `M-R`, `M-S-R` in curses) only work when the Find & Replace pane is hidden.
-When the pane is visible in the GUI version, use the button mnemonics: `Alt+N`, `Alt+P`, `Alt+R`, and `Alt+A` (`⌘N`, `⌘P`, `⌘R`, `⌘A` | N/A) for English locale.
+for find next, find previous, replace, and replace all (`⌘G`, `⌘⇧G`, `^R`, `^⇧R` respectively on Mac OSX | `M-G`, `M-S-G`, `M-R`, `M-S-R` in curses) only work after hiding the Find & Replace pane.
+For at least the English locale in the GUI version, use the button mnemonics: `Alt+N`, `Alt+P`, `Alt+R`, and `Alt+A` (`⌘N`, `⌘P`, `⌘R`, `⌘A` | N/A) after bringing up the pane.

 In the curses version, `Tab` and `S-Tab` toggles between the find next, find previous, replace, and replace all buttons; `Up` and `Down` arrows switch between the find and replace text fields; `^P` and `^N` cycles through history;
 and `F1-F4` toggles find options.

-Pressing `Esc` (`⎋` | `Esc`) hides the pane when you are finished.
+Pressing `Esc` (`⎋` | `Esc`) hides the pane after you finish with it.

 [Lua patterns]: 14_Appendix.html#Lua.Patterns

 ### Replace in Selection

 By default, "Replace All" replaces all text in the buffer.
-If you want to replace all text in just a portion of the buffer, select a block of text and then "Replace All".
+Selecting a block of text and then "Replace All" replaces all text in the selection.

 ### Find in Files

-`Ctrl+Shift+F` brings up Find in Files (`⌘⇧F` on Mac OSX | none in curses) and will prompt for a directory to search.
-The results are displayed in a new buffer.
-Double-clicking a search result jumps to it in the file.
-You can also use the `Ctrl+Alt+G` and `Ctrl+Alt+Shift+G` (`^⌘G` and `^⌘⇧G` | none) key bindings.
-Replace in Files is not supported.
-You will have to "Find in Files" first, and then "Replace All" for each file a result is found in.
+`Ctrl+Shift+F` brings up Find in Files (`⌘⇧F` on Mac OSX | none in curses) and prompts for a directory to search.
+A new buffer lists the search results.
+Double-clicking a search result jumps to it in the file, as do the the `Ctrl+Alt+G` and `Ctrl+Alt+Shift+G` (`^⌘G` and `^⌘⇧G` | none) key bindings.
+Textadept does not support replacing in files directly.
+You must "Find in Files" first, and then "Replace All" for each file containing a result.
 The "Match Case", "Whole Word", and "Lua pattern" flags still apply.

-_Warning_: currently, the only way to specify a file-type filter is through the [find API][] and even though the default filter excludes common binary files and version control folders from searches, Find in Files could still scan unrecognized binary files or large, unwanted sub-directories.
+_Warning_: currently, the [find API][] provides the only means to specify a file-type filter.
+While the default filter excludes many common binary files and version control folders from searches, Find in Files could still scan unrecognized binary files or large, unwanted sub-directories.
 Searches also block Textadept from receiving additional input, making the interface temporarily unresponsive.
-Searching large directories or projects can be very time consuming and frustrating, so using a specialized, external tool such as [ack][] is recommended.
+Searching large directories or projects can be very time consuming and frustrating, so you may prefer to use a specialized, external tool such as [ack][].

 ![Find in Files](images/findinfiles.png)